 Basberg has written and edited several books among others on the Norwegian merchant shipping during World War II, and The Shore Whaling Stations at South Georgia.
 A Study in Antarctic Industrial Archaeology.

-He has published papers internationally on the history of patents, whaling history, maritime history and industrial history in the journals like Scandinavian Economic History Review, Research Policy, International Journal of Maritime History and Polar Record.
+He has published papers internationally on the history of patents, whaling history, maritime history and industrial history.
+The papers have been published in the journals like Scandinavian Economic History Review, Research Policy, International Journal of Maritime History and Polar Record.

 Basberg has received the L. Byrne Waterman Award and the Peter Neaverson Award for his research on industrial archaeology at South Georgia.